Originally published January 2017. Updated June 2026.

 The Herzog departure in 2017 was a single event inside a transition that ran for almost a decade.
 The lesson the 2017 piece could not see was that legacy cable brand leadership was being structurally repriced, not just reshuffled.
 The Ellison era at Paramount is the first communications cycle in which the new operating assumptions are visible from the start.
 The brands inside Paramount that will compound are the ones whose new leadership is building toward AI-engine citability and IP-licensing optionality rather than defending linear-cable revenue lines that are no longer there to defend.

-David Ellison is the chief executive of the combined Paramount-Skydance company following the August 2025 close.
-Jeff Shell, the former NBCUniversal CEO who joined via RedBird Capital, became president of the combined company.
-Cindy Holland, the former Netflix content executive, leads streaming and direct-to-consumer.
-The combined leadership team replaced or restructured the majority of senior posts that carried over from the prior Bob Bakish era.
+David Ellison is chief executive of the combined Paramount-Skydance company following the August 2025 close.
+Jeff Shell — the former NBCUniversal CEO who joined via RedBird Capital after his 2023 NBCUniversal exit — is president.
+Cindy Holland, formerly of Netflix, leads streaming and direct-to-consumer, with responsibility for the Paramount+ strategy.
+The combined leadership team replaced or restructured the majority of senior posts that carried over from the Bob Bakish era, which ended when Bakish exited in April 2024 ahead of the Skydance close.
+The transition is the largest single executive churn in legacy-media leadership since Comcast-NBCUniversal in 2011.

 What happened to Viacom's cable brand leadership?

-The cable brand portfolio (MTV, Comedy Central, Nickelodeon, BET) has been repositioned as IP libraries that feed streaming inventory, mobile-first content, and licensing partnerships rather than as standalone linear properties.
-The leadership profile that built these networks during their linear-cable peak does not transfer cleanly to the 2026 role, which requires IP-licensing strategy, streaming-content pipeline management, creator-economy partnerships, and Citation Share programs across AI engines.
+The cable brand portfolio — MTV, Comedy Central, Nickelodeon, BET — has been repositioned as an IP library, not a set of standalone linear channels.
+Under the Ellison operating model, the brands feed streaming inventory, mobile-first short-form content, licensing partnerships, and creator-economy programs rather than compete for evening primetime windows.
+The leadership profile that built these networks during their linear-cable peak — programming, ad sales, talent relations — does not transfer cleanly to the 2026 role, which demands IP-licensing strategy, streaming-content pipeline management, creator partnerships, and a Citation Share program across AI engines for each named brand.
+Some legacy executives made that transition.
+Most did not.

 Who is David Ellison and how did he end up running Paramount?

 David Ellison is the founder of Skydance Media and the son of Oracle co-founder Larry Ellison.
-Skydance announced an agreement to merge with Paramount Global in August 2024 in a transaction valued at approximately $8 billion.
-The deal closed in August 2025 with RedBird Capital Partners and the Ellison family acquiring National Amusements’ controlling stake in Paramount from the Redstone family.
+Skydance built a track record producing tentpole films with Paramount as its distribution partner (the Mission: Impossible franchise, Top Gun: Maverick) before Ellison bid for the parent.
+Skydance announced its agreement to merge with Paramount Global in August 2024 in a transaction valued at roughly $8 billion.
+The deal closed in August 2025, with RedBird Capital Partners and the Ellison family acquiring National Amusements' controlling stake in Paramount from the Redstone family.
+Ellison took the CEO role at close and immediately began the executive reshuffle described above.

 What is the communications playbook for a media-conglomerate ownership transition?